Get a Horse!: Production

 Get a Horse! was conceived and directed by Lauren MacMullan, who became the first woman to solo direct a Disney animated film.
 She started working on the short after Wreck-It Ralph director, Rich Moore, told her that Disney was looking for some Mickey Mouse ideas for television.
 Being fond of the earliest Mickey Mouse shorts, mostly because of their simplicity and freshness, she opted for a style resembling the 1920s "rubber hose" animation style prevalent at the time.
 Produced in a year and 6 months, its hand-drawn animation was supervised by Eric Goldberg, and its computer animation by Adam Green.
 To achieve the 1928 look, aging and blur filters were added to the image, while for the CGI part, they created new models, faithful to the character designs of 1928.
 The look of Pete's clothing and car were inspired by his design in the 1929 short The Barn Dance.

 Originally temporary scratch vocals, the production team incorporated archival recordings of Walt Disney's Mickey Mouse voice from 1928 to 1947, and spliced it into the character's dialogue.
-However, they did not find recordings of the word "red", so the crew took three sounds, a "rrr", a "ehh", and a "duh" from Disney's recordings and spliced them together.
+However, they did not find recordings of the word "red", so the crew took three sounds, an "rrr", an "ehh", and a "duh" from Disney's recordings and spliced them together.

 Get a Horse! would become the last theatrical short film where Minnie Mouse would be voiced by Russi Taylor, almost six years before her death in 2019.